bluegreen-labs/skylight/README.md

 to provide dates in GMT, corrections based upon latitude (not civil time zone) should be executed before processing.
 No warnings are provided.

-Yet, overall the model should provide a fast approximation where more computationally expensive models would only provide marginal benefits.
+Yet, overall the model should provide a fast approximation where more computationally expensive models would only provide marginal benefits for most applications.
 For a full description of the model I refer to Janiczek and DeYoung (1987).

 ## How to cite this package in your article

 > Koen Hufkens.
 (2022). bluegreen-labs/skylight: skylight CRAN release v1.0 (v1.0).
-Zenodo. <https://doi.org/10.5281/zenodo.xxxx>
+Zenodo. <https://doi.org/10.5281/zenodo.xxxx>, in addition reference the original work by Janiczek and DeYoung (1987, see below)

 ## Installation